 This is because the cold brew process relies on long slow extraction.
-The result is that cold brew is able to harness the flavor compounds nestled deepest in coffee grounds: the darker, more bitter notes.
+The result is that cold brew can harness the flavor compounds nestled deepest in coffee grounds: the darker, more bitter notes.
 Many coffee drinkers love this, but the downside is that the cold brew method can push away the more delicate flavor notes: the brightness, and the fruitiness.

 If you’re looking to preserve these more delicate notes, iced coffee is the way to go.
-In fact, the more rapidly you can cool your coffee, the more lightness will be preserved.
+The more rapidly you can cool your coffee, the more lightness will be preserved.

 While many of us may wax and wane endlessly about the unique flavors of coffee, there’s one fact that unites all coffee drinkers: we love our caffeine.
 If you’re constantly aware of your caffeine intake, you should know about the differences between cold brew and iced coffee when it comes to this factor.

 Cold-brew generally has much more caffeine than drip coffee.
 If you’re looking for an especially big pick-me-up in the morning, it may be a good idea to stick with the cold brew method.
 If you’d rather avoid the caffeine shakes, stick with traditional iced coffee.